gjescandon/knotpoet2/posts/geoff-knot.md

 ![Geoff Knot](../images/0selfie5_sm.png "Geoff Knot")

 Yeh, this is me.
 I started playing guitar and writing songs way way back in the late 80s.
 Along the way I have investigated many flavors of rock, jazz, pop, world beats and electronic music.
 Along the way I have also picked up electric bass and Ableton.
+I am finally understanding synths, too.

 In this blog, I am sharing points of interest that have expanded my musical awareness.
 I will not be discussing basic concepts, as so many others are already doing a great job.
-As needed, I will include links that you can follow to build up yours basic skills.
+As needed, I will include links that you can follow to build up yours skills.

 I invite you to follow me on [instragram](https://www.instagram.com/geoffknot/).